yoriiis/lazy-observer/README.md

 ### Change the offset

 The following example displays a `console.log` statement when the HTML `.footer` element is positioned directly at the bottom of the screen.
+See the [`rootMargin` documentation](https://developer.mozilla.org/fr/docs/Web/API/IntersectionObserver/rootMargin).

 ```javascript